surajjagtap8604/Mqtt_101/README.md

-# IoT Project with MQTT
+# IoT Project with MQTT and Ansible

 This project sets up a simple IoT system using MQTT on a Raspberry Pi.